Hchen0496/Xpression/README.md

 # Errors when starting up your emulator
 - Do a cold Boot on your emulator (If it doesn't work proceed to the next bullet)
 - Wipe the data on your emulator

+# New Update needs to be installed as of 11/29/2019
+- expo install expo-image-picker
+- yarn add react-native-image-view
+- yarn add react-native-cn-richtext-editor